-Holy Name is a Catholic School in the trusteeship of the Diocese of Salford.
-It is maintained by Manchester Local Authority and is a voluntary aided School.
-The Governing Body is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
+St Anne's is a Catholic School in the trusteeship of the Diocese of Salford.
+It is maintained by Manchester LA and is a voluntary aided School.
+The Governing Board is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.

-For the school's year commencing September 2018, the Governing Body has determined that the number of children to be admitted to the Reception class will be 30.
+For the school's year commencing September 2020, the Governing Body has determined that the number of children to be admitted to Reception will be 60.

 The school's role is to participate in the mission of the Catholic Church by providing a curriculum, including Catholic religious education and worship, which will help children to grow in their understanding of the Good News and in the practice of their faith.
-The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholics in society.
+The school will help the children develop fully as human beings and prepare them to understake their responsibilities as Catholics in society.
 The school requires all parents applying for a place here to understand and respect this ethos and its importance to the school community.
 This does not affect the rights of parents who are not of the Catholic faith to apply for a place here.

-Admissions to the school will be determined by the Governing Body.
-Parents must complete a Local Authority Preference Form.
+Admissions to the school will be determined by the Governing Board.
+Parents must complete a Local Authority Preference Form or apply online via their website.
 If you wish to have your application considered against the school's religious criteria then you must ALSO complete the Supplementary Form which is available from the school.

-If there are fewer than 30 applications, all applicants will be offered places.
+If there are fewer than [PAN] applications, all applicants will be offered places.
 If there are more applications than the number of places available, the following oversubscription criteria will be applied:

-- 1. Looked After Children and previously Looked After Children. - Children with an exceptional social, medical, educational or religious need which can be best met, or only met at this school; - 3.
+- 1. Baptised Catholic Looked After Children and Baptised Catholic previously Looked After Children. - 2.
+Children with an exceptional social, medical, educational or religious need which can be best met, or only met at this school;\ - 3.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 4.
-Baptised Catholic children resident in the parishes of Our Lady's and St Alphonsus. - 5.
-Other baptised Catholic children. - Other children who have a sibling in the school at the time of admission. - 7.
+Baptised Catholic children resident in the parish of St Anne's. - 5.
+Looked After Children and previously Looked After Children. - 6.
+Other children who have a sibling in the school at the time of admission. - 7.
+Other Baptised Catholic Children. - 8.
 All remaining applicants.

-Exceptional needs of this kind will occur very rarely.
+\Exceptional needs of this kind will occur very rarely.
 It is strongly recommended that a written application is submitted in advance of the normal admissions timetable.

-If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school as measured by the local authority.
-In the event of distances being the same for 2 or more applicants, places will be allocated by the method used by the local authority.
+If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school measured by [the method used by the local authority].
+In the event of distances being the same for 2 or more applicants, places will be allocated by [method used by the local authority].